Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You can download your notes into Word and take notes as you follow along

 All things considered, I was personally very impressed with Kaplan’s lessons and coursework.
-The video instruction, while not perfect, is very high-quality and covers just about everything you need to know for the bar.
-The audio and instructor enthusiasm levels were a little lacking at times, but by and large these video lessons are rock solid.
+The video instruction is very high-quality and covers just about everything you need to know for the bar.
+The audio was a little lacking at times, but by and large, these video lessons are rock solid.

-In addition, as no surprise, Kaplan’s abundance of practice material also passed muster.
-The questions are well written and buoyed by some stellar problem explanations.
+In addition, one of the greatest strengths of this course is Kaplan’s sheer abundance of practice material.
+The questions are well written, and though not all are real past NCBE problems, they are propped up by some stellar explanations.
 Altogether it makes for a great bar review curriculum.

 Kaplan Bar Review Books

-As part of their first-rate coursework, you will get 4 hard copy prep books when you sign up with Kaplan.
-If in a UBE state, these books will include MEE-MPT Subject Memorization & Review, MEE Outline Materials, MBE Subject Memorization & Review, and MBE Outline Materials.
+As part of their coursework, you will get four printed prep books when you sign up with Kaplan.
+If you’re in a UBE state, these books will include MEE-MPT Subject Memorization & Review, MEE Outline Materials, MBE Subject Memorization & Review, and MBE Outline Materials (the most useful for me).

 If you’re in a non-UBE state such as California, rather than getting the MEE and MPT books, you will instead get two state-specific books keyed to your state’s essay and performance test subject matter.

-These coursebooks generally track with and complement your daily assignments.
-You will take these books with you to class, as they contain much needed content review, exercises, practice problems and drills.
+These course books generally track with your daily assignments.
+You will use these books in your live classes, as they contain much needed content review, exercises, practice problems and drills.

 Overall, I really like the Kaplan books.
 The content portions of these books are extremely well-written and provide some great acronyms and mnemonics to help you memorize necessary material.
-In addition, they aren’t filled with fluff.
+In addition, they aren’t filled with fluff (see Barbri for that).

 Instead, Kaplan has you take periodic diagnostic tests to measure how you’re progressing and a couple simulated exams, but only in one-day increments.
 You will either have a day for a simulated MBE exam or a simulated essay/performance test, and not back-to-back.